• Home

 Jessica Garland Lowe, Choreographer

-Jessica Garland Lowe is so excited to be a part of Dogged Utopia Productions!
-Previous productions include multiple shows at Haywood Arts Regional Theatre and Asheville Community Theatre, including: Seussical the Musical (Mrs. Mayor), The Fantasticks (Choreographer), Bright Star (Choreographer), Young Frankenstein (Ensemble), and Snowboun
+Jessica is so excited to be a part of Dogged Utopia Productions!
+Previous productions include multiple shows at Haywood Arts Regional Theatre and Asheville Community Theatre, including: Seussical the Musical (Mrs. Mayor), The Fantasticks (Choreographer), Bright Star (Choreographer), Young Frankenstein (Ensemble), and Snowbound (Edna/Chore

 Claire Daniel, Lighting Designer